ccfdpa/pa-citizen-redistricting-plans-2020/original/pa-senate-shapefile/README.md

 # Legislative Senate Plans

-* Number of Total Plans: 4
+* Total Plans: 4
-* Citizen Submissions to LRC: 4
+    * Citizen submissions to LRC: 4

 All of the plans were sourced from the LRC website at <https://www.redistricting.state.pa.us/comment/search> as shapefiles.